Thobaniw/App-Academy/README.md

-Learning javascript and creating projects from beginner to advanced
+Learning javascript,HTML,Python and css and creating projects from beginner to advanced and essential frameworks